punkertron/LPC/README.md

 ## Usage

 1. Launch the game — a window will open with the main menu.
+2. Select Checkers type (`International` or `Russian`).
-2. Select Game Mode — either play against the computer (`With Computer`) or another human locally (`Two Players`).
+3. Select Game Mode — either play against the computer (`With Computer`) or another human locally (`Two Players`).
-3. (Computer mode only) Choose Your Colour — play as White or Black.
+4. (Computer mode only) Choose Your Colour — play as White or Black.
-4. (Computer mode only) Select Difficulty — choose from `Novice`, `Easy`, `Medium`, `Hard`, or `Grandmaster`.
+5. (Computer mode only) Select Difficulty — choose from `Novice`, `Easy`, `Medium`, `Hard`, or `Grandmaster`.
-5. Enjoy playing — click the squares to select a piece and move it.
+6. Enjoy playing — click the squares to select a piece and move it.
 Possible moves are highlighted automatically.
-6. Press `ESC` anytime to return to the main menu.
+7. Press `ESC` anytime to return to the main menu.

 ---

 ## TODO
 1. **Add Additional Variants / Rules**
-    - Option for `10×10` International Checkers.
+    - Option for `12×12` Canadian Checkers.

 2. **Implement Undo / Redo**
     - Track and revert moves for convenience.